Concordium/concordium-base/smart-contracts/docs/src/general/develop-contracts.rst

 them.

-Therefore it is good practice for smart contracts that are not dealing with GTU, to ensure the send amount of GTU is zero and reject any invocations which are not.
+Therefore it is good practice for smart contracts that are not dealing with GTU, to ensure the sent amount of GTU is zero and reject any invocations which are not.

 Move heavy calculations off-chain